-I am writing on behalf of People for the Ethical Treatment of Animals (PETA) to urge you, as chairman of The Kennel Club, to ensure brachycephalic breeds, including but not limited to pugs, Pekingese, English bulldogs, French bulldogs, and Cavalier King Charles spaniels, are removed from the 2023 Crufts dog show and all future shows.
+I am writing on behalf of People for the Ethical Treatment of Animals (PETA) to urge you to remove brachycephalic breeds, including but not limited to pugs, Pekingese, English bulldogs, French bulldogs, and Cavalier King Charles spaniels from the upcoming Scottish Kennel Club Championship Show.

-Because humans have bred these dogs to have extreme and unnaturally flat faces, many bulldogs, pugs, Pekingese, and other flat-faced breeds can barely breathe let alone go for a walk or chase a ball - without gasping for air due to their shortened airways.
-As the world's largest dog show, Crufts can help by refusing to celebrate and promote dogs with these unnatural features, which result in enormous suffering for dogs as well as hefty veterinary bills and heartbreak for their guardians.
+Because humans have bred these dogs to have extreme and unnaturally flat faces, many bulldogs, pugs, Pekingese, and other flat-faced breeds can barely breathe - let alone go for a walk or chase a ball - without gasping for air due to their shortened airways.
+The Scottish Kennel Club can help by refusing to celebrate and promote dogs with these unnatural features, which result in enormous suffering for dogs as well as hefty veterinary bills and heartbreak for their guardians.